AlainCommits/toy-erp/README.md

   - Email: `demo-author@payloadcms.com`
   - Password: `password`

-> NOTICE: seeding the database is destructive because it drops your current database to populate a fresh one from the seed template.
+> NOTICE: ing the database is destructive because it drops your current database to populate a fresh one from the  template.
 Only run this command if you are starting a new project or can afford to lose your current data.

 ## Production